RLabNYC/Rlab_FaceTracking_fuse/README.md

 # Conclusion

-Please feel free to add content by pullrequests, we will are three four people managing this repo so our review process will be relatively fast.
+Please feel free to add content by pullrequests, we are three to four people managing this repo, so our review process will be relatively fast.

   - **Make A Branch**
     - Please create a separate branch for each issue that you're working on.
 Do not make changes to the default branch (e.g. master, develop) of your fork.